geektimus/java-challenges/README.md

 ### CyclicRotation
 We need to perform an array shift to the right a given number of times.

+### Frog Jumps
+A little frog wants to cross to the other side of the river, but it can only jump to the leaves that fall on the water and only then the complete path from 0 to target has all required leaves.
+Given the starting position 0, and a non empty array indexed by each second and the position of the leaf.
+Find the earliest time when the frog can jump all the way from 0 to the target position.

 ### Hacker Rank
 #### Odd number generator.
 We need to write a function that return all the odd numbers on a range given the start and the end of the range as